trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

 We need to prepare a credential with a governance framework specified.
 This will consist of:

-1. Issuing the credential with framework-id specified
+1. Issuing the credential with governance enabled
 2. Inserting the credential into your wallet
 3. Deriving a proof of the credential